 I’ve also seen this animation used a lot in a series of static pictures, as well as in educational videos.

-- Create picture layers
+- Create your picture layers

-- Add zoom lines
+- Add your zoom lines

-- Add animations
+- Add PowerPoint animations

-Step 1: Create picture layers
+Step #1: Create your picture layers

 So, the first thing we do is, of course, we paste the picture that we want to use in here.